TracyK10/role-playing-game/README.md

 ## Game Overview

-Dragon Repeller RPG is a browser-based game created with HTML and JavaScript.
+Dragon Repeller RPG is a browser-based game created with HTML, CSS and JavaScript.
 The player navigates through different locations, battles monsters, and makes decisions that impact their character's health, experience points, and gold.

 ## Dragon Repeller RPG